isabella232/website-27/docs/reference/all/source/includes/_events_minidrone.md

    * OSCILLATED: Oscillated state.<br/>
 * intensity (u8): Light intensity from 0 (OFF) to 100 (Max intensity).<br/>
 Only used in FIXED state.<br/>
-* list_flags (u8): List entry attribute Bitfield.<br/>
-0x01: First: indicate it's the first element of the list.<br/>
-0x02: Last: indicate it's the last element of the list.<br/>
-0x04: Empty: indicate the list is empty (implies First/Last).
-All other arguments should be ignored.<br/>
-0x08: Remove: This value should be removed from the existing list.<br/>
 <br/>

 <!-- MiniDrone-UsbAccessoryState-ClawState-->